Lightcord/filehashes/README.md

 It has this list of trusted plugins/themes and warns the users that a plugin can be dangerous.
 This way, the user can still enjoy the experience of BetterDiscord and Plugins without having to fear anything.

+# How do I get verified ?
+We take some times to find random plugins that works and aren't verified, that way, we can expand the list.
+If you aren't in it and you wish to, open an issue with the link to the source code of the plugin/theme (warning: Please give us the right source code.
+We won't be able to make the correct hash, and so to whitelist your plugin if it isn't the one who is distributed) and we'll see if the plugin is secure.
+If it is, you should be added to this list in less than two days.

 # Credits

 Actively maintened by [jeanouina](https://github.com/jeanouina) and [kvm46](https://github.com/kvm46)